Costa Rica 2014: A Freshman’s Journey of Self-Discovery and Adventures

 Day 5: Pacific Coast

 We had to leave our spa haven for our third match.
 The destination this time was located along the Pacific coast.
-Once we were situated in our final hotel our mission was to take it easy swimming in the ocean until dinner.
-Post dinner, we had team bonding in the bar and on the beach of our hotel.
-I honestly don’t remember a lot about this day or the hotel, so I’ll shower you with pictures instead of a lengthy description.
+Once we were situated in our final hotel our mission was to take it easy by swimming in the ocean until dinner.
+Post dinner, we had team bonding activities in the bar lounge and on the beach of our hotel.
+I honestly don’t remember a lot about this day or the hotel, so I’ll share pictures instead of a lengthy description.

 1545847_284683231679386_1073242482_n